troglobit/ssdp-responder/README.md

 [![License Badge][]][License] [![Travis Status][]][Travis]

-Micro SSDP responder for networked devices.
-Useful for embedded systems that want to announce themselves to Windows clients.
+Simple Service Discovery Protocol daemon (SSDP) for networked Linux devices.
+Useful for small and embedded systems that want to announce themselves to Windows clients.

 `ssdpd` is a stand-alone UNIX daemon with a built-in web server for serving the XML description.
 By default it announces itself as an